Emon-Rayhan/Project/README.md

+Documentation for the Blood Club System Project:

+Introduction:

-This code is a blood donation management system.
-It allows users to register as donors, login, change their contact number and password, search for blood groups, and exit the program.
+The provided code is a C program that appears to be a simple donor management system.
+It allows users to register as donors, log in, change their contact number and password, search for donors by blood type, and log out.
+This analysis will provide an overview of the code, highlighting its key components and discussing its structure, functionality, and potential improvements.

-The program starts by defining a Donor struct, which contains the following fields:

-username: The donor's username.
-password: The donor's password.
-fullName: The donor's full name.
-bloodType: The donor's blood type.
-contactNumber: The donor's contact number.
-donations: The number of times the donor has donated blood.
-bloodTypeRegistered: A flag indicating whether the donor's blood type is registered.
-The program then declares an array of Donor structs called donors, which can store up to MAX_DONORS donors.
-The donorCount variable keeps track of the number of donors currently registered.

-The program then defines the following functions:

-registerDonor(): This function registers a new donor.
-It prompts the user to enter their username, password, full name, blood type, and contact number.
-It then creates a new Donor struct with this information and adds it to the donors array. login(): This function allows a donor to login to the system.
-It prompts the user to enter their username and password.
-If the credentials are valid, the function returns the index of the donor in the donors array.
-Otherwise, it returns -1. changePassword(): This function allows a donor to change their password.
-It takes the index of the donor in the donors array as input.
-It then prompts the user to enter their new password. changeNumber(): This function allows a donor to change their contact number.
-It takes the index of the donor in the donors array as input.
-It then prompts the user to enter their new contact number. searchBloodType(): This function allows a user to search for a specific blood type.
-It takes the blood type as input and returns the index of the donor with that blood type in the donors array.
-If the blood type is not found, it returns -1.
-The main function of the program starts by initializing the donorIndex variable to -1, indicating that no donor is currently logged in.
-It then enters a loop, where it prompts the user to enter their choice.
+Code Structure

+Header Files: The code includes three standard C library header files: stdio.h, string.h, and stdlib.h.
+These are essential for input/output, string manipulation, and dynamic memory allocation.

+Constants and Definitions: The code defines a maximum size (MAX_SIZE) for various string inputs and the name of a user data file (USER_FILE).
+A struct Donor is defined to represent donor information, including username, password, full name, blood type, contact number, number of donations, and a flag for blood type registration.

+Utility Functions: The code contains a displayError function to display error messages.
+It takes a message as input and prints it as an error.

+Main Functions: The code has several main functions: registerDonor, login, changePassword, changeNumber, searchBloodType, and the main program main.

+registerDonor Function: This function allows users to register as donors.
+It opens the users.txt file for appending.
+User input is collected for username, password, full name, blood type, and contact number.
+Donor data is written to the file and added to the donors array.
+The donorCount variable is incremented, and a success message is displayed.

+login Function: This function allows users to log in.
+It prompts users to enter a username and password.
+It compares the entered credentials with those in the donors array.
+If a match is found, the user is considered logged in, and their index is returned.
+A welcome message is displayed upon successful login.

+changePassword Function: This function allows logged-in users to change their password.
+It takes the donors array and the user's index as input.
+The user is prompted to enter a new password, which is then updated in the donors array.

+changeNumber Function: This function allows logged-in users to change their contact number.
+It takes the donors array and the user's index as input.
+The user is prompted to enter a new contact number, which is then updated in the donors array.

+searchBloodType Function: This function allows users to search for donors by blood type.
+It takes user input for a blood type and searches for matching donors in the donors array.
+If a match is found and the blood type is registered, the donor's information is displayed.

+main Function

+The main function is the entry point of the program.
+It sets up the data file, allocates memory for the donors array, and provides a menu for user interaction.
+Users can choose from various options like registration, login, changing password and contact number, searching for blood types, and logging out.

+Code Flow

+The code flow is menu-driven.
+Users select options from a menu, and the corresponding function is executed.
+The program continues to run until the user chooses to exit.

+Conclusion

+The provided code is a basic donor management system in C. It allows users to register as donors, log in, make profile updates, search for donors by blood type, and log out.
+While functional, there are opportunities for improvement in terms of error handling, security, and user experience.